SharifAmit/4SM/README.md

 ## Instructions for running the code

 - Put the original images in 'test/JPEGImages' folder.
-- Put the weight files in 'weight_files' folder.
+- Put the weight files in 'weight_file' folder.
 - Run the code in command line given below.
 - [Optional] For best result use stride=3.